An overview of IPF’s view on

 Our ethics programme focusses not just on integrating ethical considerations in policies and processes but also on empowering our people to make ethical decisions through training and communications.
 We understand that it is difficult to legislate for every scenario so we place an emphasis on giving employees the tools and guides they need to make ethical decisions in line with our values on being responsible, respectful and straightforward.

-- Our values and code of ethics are included within induction processes for employees
+- Our values and code of ethics are included within induction processes for employees and agents

 Culture and communications